Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 I don't know.

-And, of course, people get sacrificed in terms of the national, the kids get sacrificed in terms of the national debt and pillaging the young to pay for old age pensions.
+And of course, people get sacrificed in terms of the national, the kids get sacrificed in terms of the national debt and pillaging the young to pay for old age pensions and nobody really looking at root causes of rising housing costs and so on.

-I mean, most societies, but in particular modern Western societies, like this sort of Aztec or Incan child sacrifice stuff.
+I mean, most societies, but in particular, modern Western societies, like this sort of Aztec or Incan child sacrifice stuff.

-But with COVID, the reality that kids weren't much at risk at all, and it was the elderly with a whole bunch of comorbidities who seemed to be the most at risk.
+And it was the elderly with a whole bunch of comorbidities who seemed to be the most at risk.

-have been done to do more to isolate the old and the infirm and so on, right?
+And, you know, maybe some work could have been done to do more to isolate the old and the infirm and so on, right?

-I mean, I think, I'm obviously no expert in this, but that would be my guess.
+I mean, I think I'm obviously no expert in this, but that would be my guess.

-That wasn't even explored.
+It's like that wasn't even explored.

 And it's been brutal, brutal on the young.

-Because they can't look at society and say, well, you'll care a lot about me.
+Yeah, they can't look at society and say, well, you'll care a lot about me.

-I couldn't even imagine what it was like for kids that we're still in public school.
+I couldn't even imagine what it was like for kids that were still in public school.

 Yeah, kids are like, oh, I hate school.

-It's not fun because it's a public school and it's a waste of time.
+It's not fun because it's public school.

-And I don't think I would have I just can't imagine if I was any younger how I would have dealt with it and how I would have prepared for my future.
+And I don't think I would have, I just can't imagine if I was any younger, how I would have dealt with it and how I would have prepared for my future.

-for me to see this sort of manifest because I've, you know, since I was younger than you, I was in my mid-teens, I was sort of advocating for free market healthcare, free market education of children.
+Well, I mean, it's pretty, it was certainly wild for me to see this sort of manifest because I've, you know, since I was younger than you, I was in my mid-teens.

 And of course, I was always told that, you know, the education of the young is so important.